mihiryerande/project-euler-014/README.md

 Which starting number, under one million, produces the longest chain?

-NOTE: Once the chain starts the terms are allowed to go above one million.
+**NOTE**: Once the chain starts the terms are allowed to go above one million.